Level 3 City & Guilds Certificate and Diploma in Motor Vehicle Maintenance and Repair

 Entry requirements

-The candidate MUST be employed by a recognised vehicle repairer and have achieved at least 2 GCSE’s Grade D from Mathematics, Science or English or will have successfully achieved a Level Two award that will lead to progression.
+The candidate MUST be employed by a recognised vehicle repairer and have achieved at least 2 GCSE’s Grade D from Mathematics, Science or English or will have successfully achieved a Level Two Diploma that will lead to progression.